-He didn’t know what it was, but this old guy was captivating Luke while he regaled him with his life stories.
+He didn’t know what it was, but this old guy's life stories captivated Luke.
 He was like the Grandfather Luke never had, or rather, never knew.
 Both his grandfathers died when he was very young, so he never had the opportunity to get to know them, and they him.

 The old man picked up his hat.
 ‘Well…now you know a little more about me, son,’ he said.
 ‘But it really is time for this old man to go,’ he said.
-He smiled at Luke while he edged himself along the booth seat to the end.
+He smiled at Luke while he edged himself along the booth seat.

-At the end of the seat his eyes lifted back to meet Luke’s.
-‘Forget about that girl, the one who left you…You’ll meet the right girl one day, son…You’ll find someone who’ll take your breath away.
-She’ll be the one…’ he said nodding and holding up a crooked finger.
+As he stood he said, ‘Forget about that girl, the one who left you…You’ll meet the right girl one day, son…You’ll find someone who’ll take your breath away.
+She’ll be the one…’ he said holding up a crooked finger.
 ‘You won’t know it straight away…but she’ll be the love of your life.’

-As a courtesy to the old man Luke stood.
-‘No…thank you for taking the time to talk through my cases with me...I know it has helped me, even if only to stop me wiping myself out on them,’ Luke gestured towards the remaining shot glasses.
+As a courtesy to the old man, Luke stood.
+‘No…thank you for taking the time to talk through my cases with me...I know it has helped me, even if only to stop me wiping myself out on them.'
+He gestured to the remaining shot glasses.

-The old man nodded.
-‘Good luck son,’ he said with a smile before making his way towards the street exit.
+‘Good luck son,’ the old man said before making his way towards the exit.

-Luke sat for a moment while he processed the last ninety minutes spent with the old man.
-He glanced at his watch and noted it was nearing midnight – Barnaby’s closing time.
-He slid himself out from the booth, picked up the shot glasses and returned them to the bar.
+Luke remained for a moment while he processed the last ninety minutes spent with the old man.
+He checked his watch.
+It was nearing midnight – Barnaby’s closing time.
+He slid himself out from the booth, collected the shot glasses and returned them to the bar.

-Benny stood leaning his arms on the bar when Luke approached.
-He had a smile on his face as he watched Luke place the glasses still containing whisky onto the bar.
+Benny stood leaning on his arms when Luke approached.
+He smiled as he watched Luke place the full glasses onto the bar.
 ‘Thanks Luke,’ he said.
 ‘Three too many was it?’
 Benny asked.

-Luke smiled and nodded.
 ‘Yeah, I decided I’d had enough Benny,’ he said.
 ‘Least I’ll have a slightly clearer head when I wake in about …’ Luke checked his watch.
-‘Shit…Six or so hours,’ he said raising his eyebrows.
+‘Shit…Six or so hours.’

 ‘That you will Detective,’ Benny offered.